 A brilliant chemist who became the first German woman to earn a PhD in her field, her tragic death was a silent protest against the weaponization of science.

-Clara Immerwahr’s life was a battle against the rigid constraints of her time.
-Her intellectual hunger led her to the University of Breslau, where she fought for and won the right to sit for her doctoral exams, graduating magna cum laude in 1900.
-Her marriage to the ambitious chemist Fritz Haber seemed a union of minds, but it soon became a cage.
-As Haber fervently developed chemical weapons for Germany during World War I, seeing it as patriotic duty, Immerwahr was horrified.
-She viewed the perversion of chemistry for mass slaughter as a profound betrayal of science’s purpose to improve life.
-The night after Haber celebrated the first successful use of chlorine gas at Ypres in 1915, she took his service revolver and ended her life in their garden.
-Her suicide stands as one of history's most poignant individual protests against the moral compromises of war.
+Clara Immerwahr earned her doctorate magna cum laude from the University of Breslau in 1900 after fighting for the right to sit for the exams.
+She married chemist Fritz Haber, a union that became a cage as he developed chemical weapons for Germany during World War I. Immerwahr saw the perversion of chemistry for mass slaughter as a betrayal of science's purpose to improve life.
+The night after Haber celebrated the first successful use of chlorine gas at Ypres in 1915, she took his service revolver and shot herself in their garden.
+Her suicide was a protest against the moral compromises of war.

 1860–1882